OpenOrienteering/mapper-manual/README.md

    git subtree pull -P doc/manual/pages --squash origin manual
    ~~~

-   Use "Merge updated manual pages subtree" as commit message.
+   Use "doc/manual: Merge updated pages subtree" as commit message.

 3. Check that Mapper builds without errors for ```doc/manual```.
 Check the resulting manual.
 Really do that.
 Only when everything goes well, push the changes: